Financial Runway

 What is financial runway?

 Financial runway is the number of months your current cash reserve covers your fixed monthly business costs — assuming zero new income.
 It is borrowed from startup finance, where it describes how long a company can operate before running out of money.
-For real estate agents, it answers a critical question: if I don't close a deal for the next several months, how long before I'm in financial trouble?
+For real estate agents, it answers one critical question:

 Unlike most metrics, financial runway is entirely forward-looking.
 It doesn't describe past performance — it describes current vulnerability.
-An agent with a high GCI and a low runway is more exposed than an agent with moderate GCI and a strong reserve.
+An agent with high GCI and low runway is more exposed than an agent with moderate GCI and a strong reserve.

-Monthly fixed costs should include all obligations that continue regardless of whether you close deals: desk fees, MLS and board fees, insurance premiums, technology subscriptions, vehicle payments allocated to the business, and any other recurring obligations.
+Monthly fixed costs should include all obligations that continue regardless of whether you close deals:

-Risk classification benchmarks
+Risk classification tiers

 A practical way to classify runway is by months of coverage:

-Why real estate agents need to monitor runway specifically
+Why real estate agents need to monitor runway

 Commission income is inherently lumpy and seasonal.
 Most Canadian markets see transaction volume peak in spring and fall and slow significantly in December and January.
 An agent earning $200,000 per year may receive 60% of that income in just four months.
 If the remaining eight months of operating costs are not pre-funded, every slow stretch creates financial pressure.